rahulvijay333/task_manager/README.md

 ## Overview

 Task Manager is a Flutter application designed to help users manage their tasks efficiently.
-It utilizes Flutter for the front-end development, Bloc for state management, and Firestore for the backend database.
+It utilizes Flutter for the front-end development, Bloc for state management and Firestore for the backend database.
 The app allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks, ensuring a seamless task management experience.

 ## Features